rebekkaa/starter-academic/content/authors/admin/_index.md

 ---

 I am a postdoctoral researcher in Software Engineering at [Carnegie Mellon University](https://www.cmu.edu/), where I am part of the [ABLE Research Group](http://www.cs.cmu.edu/~able/index.html).
 Prior to that, I was affiliated with [Chalmers University of Technology](https://www.chalmers.se/en/departments/cse/organisation/se/Pages/default.aspx) in Gothenburg, Sweden, where I also received my PhD.

-My research interests include requirements engineering, software architecture, and self-adaptive systems.
-I perform empirical studies in these areas and investigate, develop, and assess tools and techniques to engineer understandable and high-quality software systems.
+I hold a BSc and MSc in Computer Science from [Paderborn University](https://www.uni-paderborn.de/), Germany.

+I do research in the areas of self-adaptive systems, software architecture, and requirements engineering.
+You can find a description of my research interests [below](/#research).

 You can reach me at wohlrab@cmu.edu